sergiotarxz/TDTCli/README.md

 ## Sugar

-In order to get advanced editing in TDTCli you will have to install `Term::ReadLine::Gnu` you can do that using:
+In order to get advanced editing in TDTCli including auto-completion you will have to install `Term::ReadLine::Gnu` you can do that using:

 ```
 cpan Term::ReadLine::Gnu